Ihtiman

 Ihtiman (Ихтиман [ixtiˈman]) is a town in western Bulgaria, part of Sofia Province.
-It is located in the Ihtimanska Sredna Gora mountains and lies in a valley 48 km from Sofia and 95 km from Plovdiv, close to the Trakiya motorway.
+It is located in the Ihtiman Valley of the Ihtimanska Sredna Gora mountain range and lies in a valley 48 km from Sofia and 95 km from Plovdiv, close to the Trakiya motorway.

 Formerly a Roman defensive station guarding the important roads to the Bosphorus, Ihtiman was then called Stipon.
-It continued to play this role under the Byzantine Empire and the Bulgarian Empire, which however shifted its main defensive centre in the region to the Gate of Trajan hill pass.
+It continued to play this role under the Byzantine Empire and later under the First and Second Bulgarian Empires, with the main defensive centre in the region of the Gate of Trajan hill pass.
+In 986 the Bulgarian Emperor Samuel dealt a crushing defeat on the Byzantines in the battle of the Gates of Trajan.

-Following the Ottoman domination in the 14th century, the town's name was changed to Ihtiman, which is thought to be of Ottoman Turkish origin.
+Following the Ottoman conquest of Bulgaria in the 14th century, the town's name was changed to Ihtiman, which is thought to be of Ottoman Turkish origin.

 The traditional and dominant religion is Eastern Orthodox Christianity.

 Ihtiman Hook on Livingston Island in the South Shetland Islands, Antarctica is named after Ihtiman.

 Climate

 Ihtiman has a temperate continental climate with very cold and snowy winters and not too hot, relatively short summers.
 The average annual temperature is 8.9C.